Exodus

 So, Yahweh raised Moses up for the very purpose of rescuing his people and leading them to the promised land.
 So 80 years before the Exodus, God’s plan was already underway.
 Yet they spent the next 80 years, crying out to God, “Why won’t you rescue us!
 When will you save us!”
 But all the while, God’s rescue was on the way.

 Our focus is always on NOW.
-God is all about timing.
+But God is all about timing.
 His plan will be completed when it is the perfect time, not when it is most convenient and comfortable for us.

 Kind of like God’s plan for saving mankind.
 It’s taking a while.
 But he’s had it underway for thousands of years, and it is progressing exactly as he wanted.
 And yet so many people cry out, “Why do you allow this suffering!”, “Why don’t you do something about it!”